 3) Florida Licensed Dispensing Optician Examination (LDO)

 Graduates of our program will be eligible to sit for these licensing exams.
+One of our program goals is for graduates to successfully pass the ABO and NCLE licensing exams.
 The program is pursuing accreditation with the Commission on Opticianry Accreditation (COA) P.O.
 Box 592, Canton, New York, 13617 director@COAAccreditation.com, 703-468-0566.

 Program outcomes include:

 - The Opticianry Technology Program prepares students to work in the eye care field as dispensing opticians